uholeschak/ediabaslib/docs/ENET_WiFi_Adapter.md

 If the link is outdated (what it is most of the time) all adapters are sold, in this case please simply wait for an update of the link.
 For BMW pre F-models use the [Bluetooth adapter](Replacement_firmware_for_ELM327.md)

+## Adapter cable
+You could also use an ENET adapter cable, in this case you have to configure the Android LAN adapter with an Auto IP address, for example `169.254.1.10 / 255.255.0.0`.
+This is required because the vehicle will not get a DHCP address and will fall back to Auto IP adress mode.

 ## Factory reset
 If the adapter gets unreachable after a misconfiguration there is a possibility to perform a factory reset.
 You have to open the adapter and press the reset button after the adapter has booted.